shammy8/fresh/README.md

   - [ ] Should I allow users to drag items to different storage, like one column for each storage?
   - [ ] Figure what to do with full text searching and pagination / infinite scrolling, to reduce document reads.
   - [ ] Add virtual scrolling to items?
 Does it handle expansion boxes since the height can be changed.
-  - [ ] Change all expansion panels to cards.
-Don't need to all the items dates and comments in the card.
-Users can see them in the edit screen.
-Makes virtual scrolling easier.
-Is this OK?
 - [ ] Cloud messaging
   - [ ] Better configure cloud messaging.
   - [ ] Fix notification for non chrome browser
-- [ ] Hints
-  - [ ] Hints for what desc/asc mean?
-  - [ ] Hints for what primary date is

 ## Development server